allegroai/clearml-docs/docs/getting_started/video_tutorials/hands-on_mlops_tutorials/how_clearml_is_used_by_a_data_scientist.md

 Then we have the `preprocessing.py` which is relatively simple.
 Essentially, what I'm doing is, I'll get the data from the `get_data.py` So the previous dataset version.
 I'll get that data and then each line by line.
-So each, every, each and every sample in that dataset will then be preprocessed using the preprocessing class, which will just calculate a mel spectrogram if you're into that kind of thing. but I won't go into depth in about it here.
+So each, every, each and every sample in that dataset will then be preprocessed using the preprocessing class, which will just calculate a mel spectrogram if you're into that kind of thing. but I won't go into depth about it here.
 Essentially, we'll create a mel spectrogram for each sample that will give us an image, and then we take that image and put it into a different dataset, which now has the same structure as the previous dataset, but now also with images there.
 And because the WAV files, or the audio files, are already in the previous dataset, this new version will only upload the images that we